 15/02/21 UK Deaths: 230.
 Harborough Infected: 205.
-The new variant of the corona-virus first detected in the UK last autumn is not only more infectious, but also 30-70% more deadly, based on a study by the UK government.
+The new variant of the coronavirus first detected in the UK last autumn is not only more infectious, but also 30-70% more deadly, based on a study by the UK government.

-As if by magic, our week long winter wonderland covering of a white, powdery landscape was replaced overnight by the usual seasonal drab greys and greens.
+As if by magic, our week-long winter wonderland covering a white, powdery landscape was replaced overnight by the usual seasonal drab greys and greens.
 It just took a few degrees going in the right direction and a spot of midnight rain to create this disappearing act.
 Strong southerly winds pumping warm air from France, Spain and North Africa, a welcome export and free of tariffs gratefully received, keep it coming!

 Pleased to free ourselves of the shackles of winter we pulled on our wellies and went for a ramble.
-Our 4.5 mile circular route began in the lovely village of Shearsby.
-Thick fog shrouded the surrounding countryside a we made our way through the settlement, many of its buildings coming straight off the cover of a chocolate box.
+Our 4.5-mile mile circular route began in the lovely village of Shearsby.
+Thick fog shrouded the surrounding countryside we made our way through the settlement, many of its buildings coming straight off the cover of a chocolate box.
 What a lovely atmosphere the place seemed to exude as we admired its many thatched and white-washed buildings.
 Such a shame that the village pub (The Chandlers) was Covid shut, lunch there would have finished off our little trek perfectly.

-Out chosen route took us across partly frozen fields, their surface covered with a thin layer of watery melt that made walking a little arduous.
+Our chosen route took us across partly frozen fields, their surface covered with a thin layer of watery melt that made walking a little arduous.
 Passing through the hamlet of Knaptoft, we tarried awhile watching some Greylag geese honking by the side of a series of ancient fishponds before setting off on a brief and unsuccessful search to find the remains of its church.
 Whatever was left of its previous structure, must have been underground and not obvious from the surface.
 We moved on.

 Yet more fields with varying depths of muddy slick came our way as we headed towards Bruntingthorpe.
 The atmospheric conditions began to take a turn for the better, the fog and mist disappeared to be replaced by sunshine and warmth, necessitating the removal of hats, gloves and the unbuttoning of coats.
 Thank you southern Europe, keep it coming!
 We skirted the edge of the village before joining the well walked path of the Leicestershire Round, heading back towards Shearsby.
 It was along this section that we met a couple of ladies also out for a stroll, we stopped and exchanged pleasantries, noting that they had chosen to wear walking boots rather than wellies and had accumulated a thick layer of sludge from knees down.